christos22/Sidebar-per-Post/README.md

 **How do I use it?**

 Create a new post or page.
-Got to appearance->widgets and you will see a new sidebar been registered.
+Go to appearance->widgets and you will see a new sidebar been registered.

 **I don't see the sidebar in my page**